-So if you’re on the hunt for a good camping mattress, then this guide will be a great place to start.
+So if you’re on the hunt for a good camping mattress, this guide will be a great place to start.
 This guide will take you through everything you need to consider to ensure you purchase the comfiest camping mattress for you.

 So let’s get into it and find you a comfy camping mattress!

-If you like to camp in Queensland, join our Queensland Camping FB group where you can talk with other campers, ask for advice and share your own camping experiences.
+If you like to camp in Queensland, join our Queensland Camping FB group, where you can talk with other campers, ask for advice and share your own camping experiences.

 This post may contain compensated links.
 Please refer to my disclaimer here for more information.

-- 1 Our Pick for the Best Mattress for Camping Australia 2020: Zempire Monstamat
+- 1 Our Pick for the Best Mattress for Camping Australia 2024: Zempire Monstamat

-- 2 Best Camping Mattress Australia 2020 Comparison Table
+- 2 Best Camping Mattress Australia 2024 Comparison Table

 - 3 How to Choose the Best Camping Mattresses

-- 4 The Best Camping Mattress Review Australia 2020
+- 4 The Best Camping Mattress Review Australia 2024

 - 4.1 All Terrain Double High Coleman Camping Air Mattress Review